 About the Records Index

 The city and state give the place the person was from when volunteering.
 This is helpful to narrow the choices if the person of interest has a common name.
-The last column is labeled “Form” but serves as a location code.
-It describes which record group the information will be found in.
+The last column, labeled “Form”, serves as a location code describing in which record group the information is found.

 Form B is a medical examination report for the volunteer.

-Form C is the final commitment paper and the most genealogically significant for researchers.
+Group C is a collection of form C papers.
+This is the final commitment paper and the most genealogically significant for researchers.
 Form C includes date and place of birth and usually the name and address of a parent or other close relative.
-See an English translation of a blank Form C.

 The forms are typically carbon paper copies of the original and in some cases do not provide a quality photocopy.